StNiki/CGF/README.md

 !!
+Shell scripts inc.

+!!
 Still known issues with writing tabs.
 Working on it.
-Shell scripts inc.

 To compute the fingerings for a music file in MusicXML the user can either run the GUI.sh or the CGF.sh script.